Skip to content

 Phase 4: Second Supervised Fine-Tuning

-In this step, DeepSeek-V3-Base (the underlying base for DeepSeek-R1) is fine-tuned again—but this time on the newly generated 800k-sample dataset.
+In this step, DeepSeek-V3-Base (the underlying base for DeepSeek-R1) is fine-tuned again, this time on the newly generated 800k-sample dataset.
 This large-scale supervised phase distills all the best RL-derived reasoning patterns into a consistent, deterministic format.
 As a result:

 displaying the second supervised fine-tuning phase